xSebBlessing/ImageProcessing_DropImpact/README.md

 This code allows the processing of Shadowgraphy recordings of a drop impact process as presented at ICMFHT'22.

 If you have any questions regarding this code, feel free to contact Sebastian (sebastian.blessing@kit.edu).

+# Note
+This is tested using the VS Code notebook extension.
+Jupyter not tested yet.